-The Project shall demonstrate the commitment to permanence by:
+The landowner shall demonstrate the commitment to permanence by:

-- Identifying risk factors and developing appropriate mitigation strategies as set out in the WCC Risk Assessment. - Calculating the level of risk according to the guidance on WCC Risk Assessment and contributing to the Woodland Carbon Code Buffer. - Ensuring re-stocking where projects involve harvesting. - Replanting or undertaking compensatory planting should woodland area be lost due to wind, fire, pests, diseases or development. - Managing as per the longer-term management intentions for the project duration and beyond (See Section 2.3).
+- Identifying risk factors and developing appropriate mitigation strategies as set out in the WCC Risk Assessment. - Calculating the level of risk according to the guidance on WCC Risk Assessment and contributing to the Woodland Carbon Code Buffer. - · Ensuring re-stocking where projects involve harvesting. - Replanting or undertaking compensatory planting should woodland area be lost due to wind, fire, pests, diseases or development. - Managing as per the longer-term management intentions for the project duration and beyond (See Section 2.3). - Informing future landowners of the commitment to the WCC and any carbon contracts.